josefadamcik/SofleKeyboard/docs/build_guide.md

 ![Step 3](images/build_guide/IMG_20191106_203953.jpg )

 Sockets for switches belong again on the back side, the same side as diodes.
 Make sure they are flush with PCB.
+Watch the markings on the silkscreen which show the correct orientation.

 ### Components on the front side